idaholab/moose/modules/optimization/doc/content/modules/optimization/examples/shapeOpt_Annulus.md

          caption= Constrained Optimization Forward SubApp

-In the forward app, the two optimization parameters control the inner and outer radius of the annulus.
-These parameters are used by the [ParsedOptimizationFunction](/Functions/ParsedOptimizationFunction) to calculate the cartesian boundary displacement.
+In the forward app, the two optimization parameters control the inner and outer values are used to displace the boundaries of the [ParsedOptimizationFunction](/Functions/ParsedOptimizationFunction) to calculate the cartesian boundary displacement.
 These values are used displace the boundaries of the